markafitzgerald1/simulate-cribbage-games/README.md

 - Identify whether current pone or current dealer is discarding in discard coach and simulation-based discard output.
 - Add best pre-cut, post-cut discard coaches so that human players can learn where expected cut and crib values may affect discard decisions.
 - Make coach usage and output optional - may want to play blind sometimes to train differently.
 (Also constant coaching of what the computer thinks is optimal against a static player may or may not be useful depending on whether the human player's goal is to play better than they currently play or whether it is to play better than the dynamic computer player.)
-- Automatically computer dynamic player actions against best static player actions and output when significantly different in order to highlight weaknesses in the best static player that could possibly be improved without simulation.
+- Automatically compare dynamic player actions against best static player actions and output when significantly different in order to highlight weaknesses in the best static player that could possibly be improved without simulation.
 - Review license usage - is MPL 2.0 most suitable for project goals going forward from here now that a likely good computer player has been created?
 - Formally tag, version and release a specific commit of this source code repository, perhaps adding release notes and/or moving the below informal change log to a separate file.